audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 2. **Delay time** \[seconds]:
 3. **Number of bounces** \[times]:

-**Note:** The latest available delay plug-in in Audacity includes bouncing ball delay and pitch shifting. but not panning.
+**Note:** The latest available delay plugin in Audacity includes bouncing ball delay and pitch shifting. but not panning.

 </details>